MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-roles-and-teams.md

 Individuals should work within multidisciplinary teams in both of these scenarios, sharing goals and diverse experience, skills, and approaches that support more effective outcomes than if everyone is in a silo.

 > [!NOTE]
 > In the scenario where only one data landing zone is deployed, it's common for businesses to overlap in one data landing zone.
-This could create crossover functions where integration operations or data product teams are sourced from central and business data offices.
+This could create crossover functions where data application teams are sourced from central and business data offices.
 However, data landing zone operations functions to be located in the central data office for this scenario.

 ## Teams within the platform group